 No matter how many people you assign to the task of sorting social media posts, it is nearly impossible to carry out this task without the assistance of automation.
 AI can play a key role in helping sort these posts and we can expect AI features to improve such processes even further.

-In 2018 and the upcoming years, AI will be able to make informed calculations, perform analytics, and even make recommendations on its own.
+In the upcoming years, AI will be able to make informed calculations, perform analytics, and even make recommendations on its own.
 With AI, marketers will be able to efficiently identify the most relevant posts that they should interact with.

 Another way in which AI can be used is to find the right way to communicate with individual leads.
 You can mine your CRM tools for obtaining rich insights into how exactly you need to interact with prospective leads.
 This allows marketers to improve conversion rates and generate more sales.